Materials for this course were developed in part through Languages Across the Curriculum grant from the SUNY Office of

 - A computer - Duh!

 - A USB flash key memory drive or something similar such as a cloud drive (Google Drive, Dropbox, MS OneDrive).

-- We will use MS PowerPoint for one project - you should be able to find it in most computer labs or get it with Office 365.
+- We will use MS PowerPoint for one project - you should be able to find it in most computer labs or get it free with Office 365.

 - You will definitely need software to edit your web pages at home.
 KompoZer is fine.
 However, we may decide to switch to Adobe Creative Cloud.

 Web Development Software

-KompoZer whas been our main web software for this class in the past.
+KompoZer has been our main web software for this class in the past.
 KompoZer is free and can do everything you need for this class http://kompozer.net/ .
 Don't forget to download the right copy for your operating system (Windows, Mac, Linux).

 I prefer Adobe Dreamweaver for web development, but it often costs about $149 with an academic discount..

 Do NOT try to use MS Word to make web pages or fire and brimstone will rain down on your head.